OSGeo/gdal/gdal/doc/source/programs/ogrinfo.rst

     List the format drivers that are enabled.

-.. option:: -wkt_format WKT1/WKT2/...
+.. option:: -wkt_format <format>

-    Where *format* is the WKT format used to display the SRS.
+    The WKT format used to display the SRS.
-    Currently supported values are:
+    Currently supported values for the ``format`` are:

     ``WKT1``